shrddr/i64edit/README.md

 There is no name assotiated with dir#147 in the file, but since you have the project open, look at dir#7 in IDA (name is 'filehandling') and determine which one of its children is dir#147.

-Delete and recreate dir#147 in IDA, and the project should now save correctly.
-Run `--check` on the new file to be sure (there might be additional issues).
+While IDA is still running, you can delete and recreate dir#147, and the project should now save correctly.
+Run `i64edit.py --check` on the new file to be sure (there might be additional issues).

-Since this method is easier then the method A, I always run `--check` before closing IDA, to fix the potential problems while it's not too late.
+Since this method is easier then the method A, I always run `--check` before closing IDA 7.5, to catch a potential problem while it's easy to fix.

 ### TODO